DevScope/powerbi-powershell-modules/README.md

 }
 else
 {
+	# Clear all the rows of the dataset table
 	Clear-PBITableRows -authToken $authToken -dataSetName "TestDataSet" -tableName "TestTable" -Verbose }

+# Create a array of sample rows with the same schema of the dataset table
 $sampleRows = 1..53 |% {
 	@{
 		Id = $_